 Labor costs are continually on the rise and every minute of every day is affecting your bottom line.

-In this four-part series we are going to explore where Labor Management technology is going, the various types of data available and how to effectively use that data to manage your labor force.
+Many companies have found tracking and managing their labor force to be challenging.
+While labor data is readily available, it often resides in multiple systems.
+In this series, we’re going to explore where labor management technology is going, the types of data available and how to effectively use data to manage your labor force.

 Data tells a story

-The historical methodology for looking at labor metrics has been through utilizing WMS and/or ERP information.
-However, as we look forward, hardware, whether it resides on forklifts, conveyors, semi-trucks or other types of industrial equipment, are having more and more embedded software.
+The historical methodology for looking at labor metrics has been to use warehouse management systems (WMS) or enterprise resource planning (ERP) information.
+However, as we look forward, hardware — whether it resides on forklifts, conveyors, semitrucks or other types of industrial equipment — is more frequently coming with embedded software.

-Labor, software, hardware and automation not only coexist, but are actually interdependent in that the combined data from all these systems provides valuable information about where you are spending money, how your labor is performing, and what decisions you should be making for the future.
+Labor, software, hardware, and automation not only coexist but also are actually interdependent because the combined data from all of these provides valuable information about where you are spending money, how your labor force is performing, and what decisions you should be making for the future.

-Similar to your home, a distribution center also has a wide variety of different data points coming from a multitude of different systems.
-You might have timeclocks, which is critical because that can be your benchmark for understanding what labor is out there, how many hours you are paying for, and how much you are spending on that labor.
+A distribution center also has a wide variety of data points coming from a multitude of systems.
+You might have time clocks, which are critical because they can be your benchmark for understanding what labor options are available, how many hours you are paying for, and how much you are spending on labor.

-From there, we need to examine the other devices and systems you may have, to ensure that we understand what types of information you have access to and how that data can be used to better understand your labor force.
-Depending on how your facility is designed, these other systems may include telematics systems, ERP software and job coding as well as other internal technology.
+From there, we need to examine the other devices and systems you may have to ensure we understand what types of information you have access to and how data can be used to manage your labor force.
+Depending on how your facility is designed, these other systems may include telematics systems, ERP software and job coding, and/or other internal technologies.

-No matter what systems you are currently using, when it comes to distribution the value of the Internet of Things lies not only in tying together the data that comes out of your systems, but also making sure that you can retrieve that data so you can get the right information to the right people.
-You need to be able to access all this valuable data in order to get the benefit out of it.
+No matter what systems you are using, when it comes to distribution, the IoT’s value lies not only in tying together the data that comes out of your systems but also in making sure you can retrieve that data so that you can get the right information to the right people.
+You need to be able to readily access all valuable data to derive meaningful benefits from it.

-Everyone in the industry is evaluating what they should be doing in terms of labor tracking, and they’re trying to find the best solution for their operation.
-Everyone’s operation is a little bit different, everyone’s systems that they’re using are different, and really finding the sweet spot based on your industry, client base and labor needs is just a process that everyone is going through.
+Most managers are evaluating what they should be doing in terms of labor tracking to find the best solution for their operation.
+Operations and systems are a little different, so finding the sweet spot based on the industry involved, the client base and labor needs is a process that everyone is working through.

-Stay tuned for our next blog that will look at the different approaches to pulling in data, and how creating a labor management system with multiple data sources is the way of the future.
+Stay tuned for our next post, which will consider the different approaches to pulling in data and how creating a labor management system with multiple data sources is the way forward.